My Work Setup

 Lenovo K450e

 This machine is a powerhouse that I’ve upgraded to an i7 processor, 64 GB of RAM, 8GB video card, and 8 TB storage.
-I use this for .NET development, photo, editing, and pretty much everything on my routine day-to-day work.
+I use this for .NET development, photo editing, and almost everything else in my daily work routine.
+It’s paired with dual 32″ LED monitors.

 Alienware Aurora R10 (added 12/27/2020)